If we’re being honest, brunch makes us kind of panic. More specifically, the thought of waiting for brunch makes us panic.

 The secret to winning at brunch (and keeping your friendships intact)?
 Make a reservation.
 Here are a bunch of places where you can do just that.

 Let the tropical vibes at Santina take the edge off your hangover.
-The bright colors might also might aggravate it, so be safe and get a cocktail.
+Although the bright colors might also aggravate it, so be safe and get a cocktail.
 Ask to be seated next to the couple with the most expensive dog, and eavesdrop throughout your shrimp frittata.
 Reserve a table on the later side to observe the Meatpacking District in full swing.

 Brunching in Nolita without a reservation is like going to Ikea without a car.
 You probably aren’t getting a table.
 If you do, it will be tough.
 So make a reservation at Bread.
 They have pancakes, but they also serve adult-human food like steak, salad, sandwiches, and pasta (the menu’s huge).
 If eating outside is your thing, there are tables out front.